-JEE Main 2019 Result – National Testing Agency (NTA) has released the JEE Main 2019 Result on January 19, 201,9 at 11:20 AM.
-The result is now available for paper 1.
-The paper 2 candidates will get their result later on.
-This time in the JEE Main 2019 Result, the candidates can check their percentile scores in all the 3 sections separately and also the overall percentile score.
-The percentile score is what referred to as the NTA Score.
-Candidates can check their result using either application number or password or application number and date of birth.
+JEE Main 2019 Result – National Testing Agency (NTA) had released the JEE Main 2019 Result for January session on January 19, 2019.
+The exam for April 2019 attempt was conducted successfully.
+The result for April 2019 will be available as per the schedule.
+The percentile score is referred to as the NTA Score.
+Candidates will be able to check their result using either application number or password or application number and date of birth.
 To check the result candidates have to visit jeemain.nic.in.
 Based on JEE Main Result admission to NITs, IIITs and CFTIs are made.

 The JEE Main 2019 Result is prepared using the percentile score based on the normalisation process as the exam was held over 5 days and over different shifts.
-In the January exam of JEE Main 2019, 15 students have scored 100 percentile.
-Also, there are 45 toppers from each state of eligibility.
+In the January exam of JEE Main 2019, 15 students had scored 100 percentile.
+Also, there were 45 toppers from each state of eligibility.

 |JEE Main 2019||January||April|

-Result: Click Here to check the JEE Main 2019 Result.
+Result: Click Here to download the JEE Main April 2019 result as soon as it gets released.

 How To Download JEE Main 2019 Result?